Why Substantive Content in B2B Marketing Works - Rare Bird, Inc.

 Those readers are not looking for superficial overviews.
 They want real answers that help them make informed decisions.
 Content that truly addresses their questions naturally requires more depth, more examples, and more nuance.
 These audiences aren’t avoiding detailed content.
 They’re actively seeking it out.
 And because B2B purchases today can involve sprawling buying committees with a dozen stakeholders, with each requiring different information to support their evaluation, it’s often a good idea to have multiple pieces of content available to them when they go looking for it.

-Technology and software purchases may offer the clearest window into this dynamic.
-The buying process for enterprise software has become a template for complex B2B selling across industries—and for good reason.
-Software implementations touch every department, require significant budget allocation, and carry long-term consequences for organizational efficiency.
+If you want to understand why long-form content still matters across B2B—regardless of what product or service is being sold—start by looking at companies that face the most complex sales: tech and software vendors.
+The buying process for enterprise software is a kind of template for complex B2B selling across industries—and for good reason.
+Software implementations often touch every department, require significant budget allocation, and carry long-term consequences for organizational efficiency and execution.
 That complexity makes IT purchases among the most committee-driven buying processes in B2B.

 Technical Buyers Read More Than You Think